🎭 What is a system prompt?

 ✅ "Be concise by default (2-3 sentences).
 If the user

-asks for more details or the topic is complex,
+asks for more details or if the topic is complex,

 What should the AI do when: